Fanteria/todotxt-tui/README.md

 ## Feedback and Bug Reporting

-As this application is still in development, your feedback is invaluable.
-If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository to help me make ToDo TUI better.
+As this application is still in development, your feedback is greatly appreciated.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository to assist me in making ToDo TUI better.